lzubiaur/debugconsole/README.md

 debugconsole
 ============

-A simple cocos2d-x console for remote lua command
+A simple cocos2d-x console to run remote lua scripts

 ## Installation and usage
 * Copy the 'console' folder to your project's source folder (e.g. Classes folder in xcode)